lukearmbruster/lukearmbruster.github.io/_pages/about.md

 <img src ="https://lukearmbruster.github.io/_pages/photo1.png" style="width: 500px">
 </kbd>

+<p style='text-align: justify;'>Born and raised in rural Southeast Missouri, I have lived near the California coast for over 10 years.
+During this time, I received a B.S. in environmental resources engineering from Humboldt State University and worked as an environmental consultant in San Francisco.
+Over the years of studying and consulting, I strongly gravitated to the data science aspects of my work, i.e. programming, statistical analysis, and modeling.</p>

 Born and raised in rural Southeast Missouri, I have lived near the California coast for over 10 years.
 During this time, I received a B.S. in environmental resources engineering from Humboldt State University and worked as an environmental consultant in San Francisco.
 Over the years of studying and consulting, I strongly gravitated to the data science aspects of my work, i.e. programming, statistical analysis, and modeling.